 Much work has been done on the linear stability of laminar boundary layers.
 The principles of such stability analyses should now be familiar, although the technical details are formidable.
-In the simplest case an equilibrium flow like the Blasius profile is identified and the equations governing the time evolution of small perturbations are written down.
-The spatial and temporal evolution of individual Fourier components is assumed to vary as $\exp i(\mathbf{k} \cdot \mathbf{x} - \omega t)$, and we seek modes that have zero velocity perturbation on the solid surface past which the fluid flows, and that decay to zero in the free stream.
+In the simplest case, an equilibrium flow is identified, e.g. the Blasius profile, and the equations governing the time evolution of small perturbations are written down.
+The individual Fourier components are assumed to vary in space and time as $\exp i(\mathbf{k} \cdot \mathbf{x} - \omega t)$, and we seek modes that have zero velocity perturbation on the solid surface past which the fluid flows, and that decay to zero in the free stream.
 We ask whether there are unstable modes, i.e., modes with real \mathbf{k} for which the imaginary part of ω is positive so they grow exponentially in time.
+(Such exponential growth drives the perturbation nonlinear, which then will typically trigger turbulence.)

 The results can generally be expressed in the form of a diagram like Fig. 15.12.

-It is found that there is generally a critical Reynolds number at which one mode becomes unstable.
-At higher values of the Reynolds number a range of k-vectors are unstable.
+As shown in that figure, there is generally a critical Reynolds number $\text{Re}{\text{crit}} \sim 500$ at which one mode becomes linearly unstable.
+At higher values of the Reynolds number, modes with a range of k-vectors are linearly unstable.
 One interesting result of these calculations is that in the absence of viscous forces (i.e., in the limit $\text{Re}{\delta} \to \infty$), the boundary layer is unstable if and only if there is a point of inflection in the velocity profile (a point where d^2v_x/dy^2 changes sign); cf. Fig. 15.12 and Ex.
-15.9.
+15.10.